iimrx/data-analysis-workflow/README.md

    - <a href="https://hub.docker.com/_/postgres">PostgreSQL</a> (DB), <a href="https://hub.docker.com/r/dpage/pgadmin4">pgADmin</a> (DBA)

 # Automating ETL Process
-#### You can run the project by running the following commands (Inside 'code/' Folder), after reading the requirements here:
-Before you run the code, make sure to set your sql instance configurations if you want to connect to other DB service provider or LocalDB (Like PostgreSQL/MySQL/MSSQL) in the following file:
+You can run the project by running the following commands inside 'code/' folder, after reading the requirements Before you run the code, make sure to set your sql instance configurations if you want to connect to other DB service provider or LocalDB (Like PostgreSQL/MySQL/MSSQL) in the following file:
 ```python
 code/configurations/SQL_Config.py